PFA03027/constrained_any/README.md

 This constraint "impl::is_acceptable_as_unordered_key\<T\>" requires 2 constrains
 * T is comparable by operator==(T, T)
 * T is hashable by std::hash\<T\>

-The first constraint requires the type T to be comparable like;
+The first constraint requires the type T to be comparable like below;
 ```cpp
     T a;
     T b;